 type control = expr type state = control * env * cont

 The following function defines the single-step transitions.
 The first transition is saying that given a variable at the control position, we need to lookup its corresponding value from current environment.
 If the value is a closure, then we use the environment of the closure as the environment of the new state, and use the lambda term as control of the new state.
 If the value is an integer, then we just use it as control of the next state.

 The second and third rules are handling primitive operations.
 We use the term at the left-hand side as control of the next state, and generate a new continuation which saves the operation, the rest of the arguments and current continuation.
 The fourth rule applies when we have an integer as control, and an

 Op continuation holds the second argument.
 Then we transfer the control to the second argument and save the integer of first arugment.
 The fifth rule is just doing the arithmetic when we have both integers of the first and second arugments.

 Fn.
-Rules 8 and 9 are different cases of evaluation of the second term, in either case, we transfer the body of lambda and extend the environment with
+Rules 8 and 9 are different cases of evaluation of the second term.
+In either case, we transfer the body of lambda and extend the environment with

-x maps to the value we got where the
+x mapping to its value where the

 The states except we described above are all illegal state, we raise an exception.